greganderson/pharma-edu/docs/design-document.md

 - **Query Parameters:**
   - `limit?`: An optional parameter to limit how many results are returned.
 Defaults to 100.
   - `patient_id?`: An optional patient ID to filter by.
-  - `status?`: An optional Rx status to filter by (PENDING, COMPLETED, SOLD).
+  - `status?`: An optional prescription status to filter by (PENDING, COMPLETED, SOLD).

 ##### Response